- Oops!Something went wrong.Please try again later.

 He was seen in footage screaming as he ran around the singer’s 12,464-square-foot Italian-style villa: “I’m Jason Alexander.
 The first husband.
 I’m here to crash the wedding.”

 Britney was later granted a restraining order against Alexander, after she and Sam told police Alexander was carrying a knife when he was arrested.

-One of Britney’s security team claimed he tried “multiple times” to open the singer’s locked bedroom door on the second floor of the mansion, with the Ventura County Sheriff’s Department later confiscating a box cutter and other items from Jason.
+One of Britney's security team added Alexander had tried “multiple times” to open the singer's locked bedroom door on the second floor of the mansion, with the Ventura County Sheriff's Department later confiscating a box cutter and other items from the intruder.